-Distribution: Along the southern half of the outer coast in Washington; British Columbia south to California.
+Distribution: Occurring west of the Cascades crest along the outer coast in Washington; coastal Vancouver Island, British Columbia to California.

 Conservation Status: Not of concern

 Monoecious, evergreen shrub 2-6 m. tall, the young growth pubescent and finely wax-dotted, ultimately glabrous.